Q: What type of plastic containers can be recycled at the Stanford Recycling Drop Off Center?

 A: Yes, aseptic and carton containers including juice and milk cartons and soy milk containers along with other containers in the plastics, metals, and glass recycling bin.

-Aseptic containers also known a carton hold primarily beverages such as milk, fruit juice and wine.
+Aseptic containers also known as a carton hold primarily beverages such as milk, fruit juice and wine.
 These containers are made of high quality paper and polyethylene.
 Some of the drink boxes have a small percentage of aluminum.

 Once collected, aseptic boxes are hydropulped to separate paper fibers from plastic and aluminum foil.
 Mills value the fiber recovered from aseptic packaging because of its strength, length, and brightness.
 Depending on the markets, the plastic/foil residual can also be recycled into high-end plastic lumber products.